yelicoder/rxjs-getting-started/README.md

 13. trackMouse: track mouse move as a circle
 14. trackMouseDelay: track mouse move with a delay
 15. xmlHttpRequest: using xmlHttpRequest to load movies. fromEvent.
 16. httpResponseAsObservable: returns from xmlHttpRequest as Observable.
-Other options: Promise, call back function. rxjs solution is observable. click returns Observable
+Other options: Promise, call back function. rxjs solution is observable. click returns Observable. map from one observable to another
-17. flatMapObservableResponse: click returns object
+17. flatMapObservableResponse: click returns object. flatMap map from one observable to the data emitted from the other observable.
+In other words, it maps from one observable to another and then subscribe to the second.
 18. renderMoviesWithFlatMap
 19. loadBeingLazy: load without subscribe does not do anything.
 20. loadBeingSubscribed: load is subscribed.
 Movies are rendered as soon as the page load